gradescope/autograder_samples/docs/manual_docker.md

 !!! note "Docker documentation"
-    The rest of this page assumes familiarity with the Docker platform, including building a Docker image and pushing it to a Docker image registry such as DockerHub.
+    The rest of this page assumes familiarity with the Docker platform, including building a Docker image and pushing it to a container registry such as DockerHub.
 For more information, please see the [official Docker documentation](https://docs.docker.com).